 Football Field Dimensions

-The football field dimensions are unique because of its many lines.
+The dimensions of the football field are unique because of its many lines.
 It has yard lines, goal lines, hash marks, and boundary lines.

 Youth, high school, college, and professional leagues all play on the same field, the only variable being how wide the hash marks are.